Evgenus/spa/README.md

 ```
 **copying**(required for `coding_func`) - same set of rules as in `hosting` but used together with `coding_func` to store encoded files.

+> Coding could possibly overwrite your source files if copying rules was not properly specified.
+> Use this feature with caution.
+> Ensure that you've commited changes into restorable repository before you build.

 **cache_file**(optional) - path to cache-file.
 This option is also necessary for using some of `coding_func`.
 To preserve incremental updates feature we have to query some data from previous builds.
 Default value is `.spacache`.
 This path is relative to `root`

 Example: